Tax Services Atlanta | IRS Resolution

 To request an extension, individuals have two options:

-2. Phone Call to the IRS: Alternatively, taxpayers can call the IRS to request an extension.
+Phone Call to the IRS: Alternatively, taxpayers can call the IRS to request an extension.
 Speaking directly with an IRS representative allows for personalized assistance.

 Benefits of this extension:

-• Reduced Penalties and Interest: Taxpayers who opt for this extension typically pay lower penalties and interest compared to other methods.
+Reduced Penalties and Interest: Taxpayers who opt for this extension typically pay lower penalties and interest compared to other methods.

-• Qualification Criteria: To qualify, a taxpayer must owe less than $100,000 in combined tax, penalties, and interest.
+Qualification Criteria: To qualify, a taxpayer must owe less than $100,000 in combined tax, penalties, and interest.

 Hardship Extension of Time to Pay

-Offer In Compromise (OIC)
+Offer in Compromise (OIC)

 To be eligible for an Offer in Compromise (OIC), the taxpayer must meet the following criteria:

-1. Filed Tax Returns: The taxpayer must have filed all their tax returns.
+- Filed Tax Returns: The taxpayer must have filed all their tax returns.

-2. Received a Bill: They should have received a bill for at least one tax debt included in the offer.
+- Received a Bill: They should have received a bill for at least one tax debt included in the offer.

-4. Business Owners with Employees: If the taxpayer is a business owner with employees, they must have made all required federal tax deposits for the current quarter and the two preceding quarters.
+- Business Owners with Employees: If the taxpayer is a business owner with employees, they must have made all required federal tax deposits for the current quarter and the two preceding quarters.

 Payment Options for OICs include:

-• Lump Sum Cash Offers: Paying a reduced amount in a single payment.
+- Lump Sum Cash Offers: Paying a reduced amount in a single payment.

-• Periodic Payment Offers: Spreading payments over a period of time.
+- Periodic Payment Offers: Spreading payments over a period of time.

-Currently Not Collectible (CNC) Status
+Currently Not Collective (CNC) Status

 When a taxpayer faces financial hardship and cannot afford to pay both their owed taxes and basic living expenses, the IRS may place their account in Currently Not Collectible (CNC) status.
 Here are the key points:

-1. CNC Status: The IRS agrees that the taxpayer’s financial situation prevents them from making payments.
+- CNC Status: The IRS agrees that the taxpayer’s financial situation prevents them from making payments.
 While in CNC status, the IRS will cease collection activity.

-2. Tax Lien: If the taxpayer owes more than $10,000, the IRS will still file a federal tax lien, even during CNC status.
+- Tax Lien: If the taxpayer owes more than $10,000, the IRS will still file a federal tax lien, even during CNC status.

-3. Temporary Status: CNC status is temporary, and the IRS will periodically evaluate (usually annually) whether the taxpayer’s financial circumstances have changed.
+- Temporary Status: CNC status is temporary, and the IRS will periodically evaluate (usually annually) whether the taxpayer’s financial circumstances have changed.

-4. Penalties and Interest: Despite being in CNC status, penalties and interest will continue to accrue.
+- Penalties and Interest: Despite being in CNC status, penalties and interest will continue to accrue.

 Installment Agreements

-According to Section 6159, the IRS is authorized to establish written agreements with taxpayers.
 These agreements allow taxpayers to make installment payments toward their tax liabilities.
 The IRS makes this determination based on whether such an agreement will facilitate full or partial collection of the liability.

 Taxpayers have several options for installment agreements:

-1. Guaranteed Installment Agreement: Qualifying taxpayers can set up a guaranteed installment plan.
+Guaranteed Installment Agreement: Qualifying taxpayers can set up a guaranteed installment plan.

-2. Discretionary Installment Agreements: These are further categorized into:
+Discretionary Installment Agreements: Categorized into:

-• Streamlined Installment Agreement: For straightforward cases.
+Streamlined Installment Agreement: For straightforward cases.

-• In-Business Trust Fund Express Installment Agreement: Designed for businesses.
+In-Business Trust Fund Express Installment Agreement: Designed for businesses.

-• Regular Installment Agreement: A more flexible option.
+Regular Installment Agreement: A more flexible option.

 Remember that these agreements help manage tax payments over time, but it’s essential to understand the terms and conditions associated with each type.